 The Application Layer

-In a , the which is important to users lives in a remote store, not on their device.
+In a client-server architecture, the valuable state which is important to users lives in a remote store, not on their device.
 Clients will want to perform many different types of actions on diverse data, and will want a simple interface via which to perform those actions.
 The data store is usually an off-the-shelf database system like MySQL or MongoDB; writing a bespoke storage engine is needless work for most systems.

 Most databases provide query logic to aggregate, filter and join data, but do not provide an ergonomic environment for general-purpose programming.
 They may also provide access control to the level of individual rows but not columns.